christianchiavelli/christianchiavelli/README.md

 	min-width="400px" max-width="300px" width="300px"	align="right">

 <p align="left">
-	I am a full stack developer and I have been working as a software developer for the past four years.
+	I am a full-stack developer and I have been working as a software developer for the past five years.
 </p>

 <p align="left">